 When it comes to matters of grammar, we’ve broken out into three camps:

 Purists.
 Known as “prescriptivists” in linguistics circles, these people know and appreciate (sometimes to a fault) the rules of grammar.
 The purist believes definite rules govern correct usage and failure to follow these rules renders the content in question wrong.
 These are the ones you go to when you’re not sure if it should be “who” or “whom.”
 Purists have a tendency to believe that poor grammar heralds the fall of civilization.

 Rebels.
 Aka “descriptivists,” these well-intentioned folks are more concerned with how people use language than the alleged rules that govern it.
 They are far too hip and enlightened to be caught up in all your pesky rules — grammar belongs to the people, and as such, common usage reigns supreme.
 These folks are fond of using words like “normative” in a sentence whenever possible.

 Don’t-know-don’t-care.
 This one should be self-explanatory, but what the heck: For whatever reason, these people don’t know the rules of grammar or can’t keep them straight, and they don’t understand the big deal, either.
 You’ll find these people rolling their eyes often and adding, “What’s the big deal?
 You know what I meant.”

 What is the big deal?
 So glad you asked.
 Let’s get to it.

-Grammar is a brand ambassador
+Good grammar is a brand ambassador

 It doesn’t matter if you’re talking about your personal brand or your business brand — your grammar, spelling and punctuation represents you in the world.
 It sends the reader a message about your authority and attention to detail.
 It’s a trust signal; it says, I do good work.
 You can feel safe hiring me/buying from me/retaining my services.